yohanchatelain/fmriprep/docs/workflows.rst

                               use_aroma=False,
                               ignore_aroma_err=False)

-Preprocessing of BOLD files is split into multiple sub-workflows decribed below.
+Preprocessing of BOLD files is split into multiple sub-workflows described below.

 .. _bold_ref: